Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cornwall and are not the council.
 About us

-Application for Premises Licence at Ten Ten Coffee
+Application for Premises Licence: Ten Ten Coffee

-The primary item scheduled for discussion is an application for a grant of a premises licence for Ten Ten Coffee, located at 79A Charlestown Road, Charlestown, St Austell, Cornwall, PL25 3NL.
-The report pack indicates that this application has generated three representations from other persons
+The primary item scheduled for discussion was an application for a premises licence for Ten Ten Coffee, located at 79A Charlestown Road, Charlestown, St Austell, Cornwall, PL25 3NL.
+The application, made under the Licensing Act 2003, sought permission to supply alcohol.

 Attendees